 Types of Cheddar Cheese

-Wondering what the differences are between the many types of cheddar cheeses available?
-The difference between the different types of cheddar comes down to one factor: Aging!
+Wondering what the differences are between the many cheddar cheese types?
+The difference between types of cheddar comes down to one factor: Aging!

 Sharp & Seriously Sharp Cheddar